dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 contained in a query the server MUST return a FORMERR response.

-If any invalid QTx is received in the query (e.g. one corresponding to a meta-RR) the server MUST return a FORMERR response.
+If any invalid QTx is received in the query (e.g. one corresponding to a Meta RRTYPE) the server MUST return a FORMERR response.

 ### Response Generation